TABLE OF CONTENTS :

 Just ten years ago the term KOL was little known, but now netizens everywhere are fully familiar with it, and China is certainly no exception.

 One of the biggest misconceptions about the Chinese market is that it is falling behind when it comes to innovation and marketing.
 In fact, China is one of the most progressive countries with regards to the technological and digital world, where KOL/influencer marketing in China started developing almost a decade ago, with the advent of Sina Weibo in 2009.
-Today, the most followed accounts on Weibo have more than 90 million followers, with celebrities racking up the highest numbers of followers.

 In many activities, getting started is often the hardest part, and KOL marketing/Influencer marketing is no exception, especially if your project will run in a foreign country with a whole new digital ecosystem.
 But fear not, just like any other project, Chinese Influencer marketing has its own steps.